City University of New York: Public Safety Department

 CUNY has a unified public safety department, the City University of New York Public Safety Department, with branches at each of the 26 CUNY campuses.

 The New York City Police Department is the primary policing and investigation agency within the New York City as per the NYC Charter, which includes all CUNY campuses and facilities.

 The Public Safety Department came under heavy criticism from student groups, after several students protesting tuition increases tried to occupy the lobby of the Baruch College.
 The occupiers were forcibly removed from the area and several were arrested on November 21, 2011.

+Antisemitism at CUNY

+In recent years, there have been a number of antisemitic incidents on CUNY campuses, including: